Introduction

 One aspect of the magazine articles that I really like, which is not included in the book, is the map work by Laszlo Kubinyi.
 The maps are beautifully tinted and decorated.
 For example, in the upper left corner of the map illustrating “Travels In Siberia – I,” there’s a miniature of the white Renault step van that Frazier and his two guides traveled in.
 The tiny picture shows the van with its hood raised and two figures peering in at the engine.
 This is a witty reference to the frustrating mechanical troubles that plagued the van throughout the five and a half week trip.
 I take the liberty of reproducing this handsome map here.

 Part III was a great source of reading pleasure.
 It contains the complete nine thousand mile journey.
 It’s endlessly quotable.
-I will conclude with a quotation of my favorite passage, a description of a scene glimpsed through the windshield of that temperamental van:
+I'll conclude with a quotation of my favorite passage, a description of a scene glimpsed through the windshield of that temperamental van:

 Vistas kept appearing until the eye hardly knew what to do with them – dark green tree lines converging at a distant yellow corner of the fields, and the lower trunks of a birch grove black as a bar code against a sunny meadow behind them, and the luminous yellows and greens of vegetables in baskets along the road, and grimy trucks with only their license numbers wiped clean, their black diesel smoke unraveling behind them across the sky.